 What should someone do if they are worried?

 It is very important not to jump to conclusions.
 Confusion or forgetfulness does not mean someone has dementia.
 Many other conditions, such as infections, depression or the side effects of medicines can cause similar problems.
 If someone is worried, they should see a doctor.
-Psychiatrists or neurologists specialise in dementia.
+Psychiatrists and neurologists specialize in dementia.

 Dementia can only be diagnosed by ruling out other possible causes of the symptoms.
 This is why a full medical assessment is important.

-The good news is that treatments are becoming available which may help the symptoms of mild to moderate Alzheimer's disease in some people, and research is progressing all the time.
+The good news is that treatments are becoming available which may help to control the symptoms of mild to moderate Alzheimer's disease in some people, and research is progressing all the time.